phiryll/lexy/README.md

 * `math.big.Float`
 * `string`
 * `time.Time`
-  Time instances are sorted by UTC time first, timezone second.
+  Time instances are sorted by UTC time first, timezone offset (at that instant) second.
+* `time.Duration`
+* pointers to supported types
 * slices of supported types
 * maps of supported types
   Whether map keys are ordered is optional because of the sorting overhead.